-In Book 3 of the main rules, one possible campaign setting was an After the End world controlled by apes with human-level intelligence.
-It features semi-intelligent wild humans without the power of speech and mutated humans with severe cosmetic disorders and psychic powers.
-Yet nowhere does it mention its obvious inspiration, the films Planet of the Apes (1968) and Beneath the Planet of the Apes (1970).
+In Book 3 of the main rules, one possible campaign setting is an After the End world controlled by apes with human-level intelligence.
+It features semi-intelligent wild humans without the power of speech and mutated humans with severe cosmetic disorders and psychic powers (the films Planet of the Apes and Beneath the Planet of the Apes).

-The Phoenix Organization's operatives were stored as Human Popsicles in cryosleep capsules in a high tech fortress called Phoenix Base.
-They would stay there until the situation had stabilized after the Scourge and they could help civilization rebuild itself.
-This was a clear reference to The Morrow Project, which had the same situation, with Morrow Project teams in cryosleep and controlled by a "Prime Base".
-The Aftermath! product even called Phoenix Base "Prime Base" once.
+The Phoenix Organization's operatives are stored as Human Popsicles in cryosleep capsules in a high tech fortress called Phoenix Base.
+They were to stay there until the situation was stabilized after the Scourge and they could help civilization rebuild itself (The Morrow Project, which had the same situation, with Morrow Project teams in cryosleep and controlled by a "Prime Base".
+The Aftermath! product even accidentally called Phoenix Base "Prime Base" once).

 Agricola manages to squeeze in a few in the card art.
 The Stone Carrier (who also appears on the Quarry improvement) kinda looks like Obelix, the Dock Worker is based on Klaus Teuber, creator of Settlers Of Catan, and the Social Climber is a dead ringer for Gaston.

 Amber Diceless Role-Playing, based on Roger Zelazny's The Chronicles of Amber series.
 The supplement Shadow Knight has a mini-adventure called "Quest for Frakir".
-During the adventure the PCs enter a Shadow of the Forest of Arden and encounter spiders that spin webs throughout the trees, have poisonous bites that cause paralysis and pull away paralyzed victims to be hung from trees.
-This is a clear reference to the spiders of Mirkwood in J. R. R. Tolkien's The Hobbit.
+During the adventure the PCs enter a Shadow of the Forest of Arden and encounter spiders that spin webs throughout the trees, have poisonous bites that cause paralysis and pull away paralyzed victims to be hung from trees (the spiders of Mirkwood in J. R. R. Tolkien's The Hobbit).

 The early years had a number of brief Shout Outs, from major (Alexsandr Kerensky, named after the leader of the government overthrown by Lenin), to minor (James "The Kirk" Yalos, a mercenary captain, named in honor of Star Trek.)